 In 2010 Geoff started presenting Drive news on 2DAY-FM during the Hamish & Andy Show.
 He also began contributing to the nationally broadcast celebrity and gossip show The Dirt on the Austereo network.

 2011 saw Geoff continue presenting his innovative news bulletins in the new Fifi & Jules drive show.
 He was nominated as a finalist in the Best FM Newsreader category in that years ACRAs.

 Geoff continued to read Drive news on 2DAY hit 104.1 until September 2015.

 After leaving 2DAY FM Geoff spent the best part of a year travelling the world on cruise ships.
-You can read the stories about his travels on CruiseOyster.
+He is now a regular contributor to the luxury cruise guide CruiseOyster.

 In September 2016 Geoff was appointed network news reader on Super Radio Network, broadcasting his bulletins in Sydney and through more than 60 regional stations across Australia.

 In March 2017 Geoff took on a new challenge – mentoring journalism students at the University of Technology Sydney where he was also appointed news director of 2SER FM.